cathaysia/tree-sitter-loongdoc/docs/docs/index.md

 ## Why LoongDoc

-LoongDoc has two purposes:
+LoongDoc has the following purposes:

 - Avoid trademark disputes.
-- Define a strongly defined specification of asciidoc.
+- Standardize the asciidoc.
-- Make best effort to maintain compatibility with asciidoc.
+- Make **BEST EFFORT** to keep compatibility with asciidoc.

 ## Current Implementation